NickD88/launchschool/101_foundations/lesson_2/pseudo_code.md

 ###A method that takes an array of integers, and returns a new array with every other element
--Iterate through the array of integers
+- Iterate through the array of integers
--select the even array indices
+- select the even array indices
-  -could push the even indices into a new array if needed
+  - could push the even indices into a new array if needed
 - return the even array indices